 1. Ask: “Where can you feel it?”

-Often we experience anxious emotions in our bodies – we all know that stomach lurch or shaking that can happen before a presentation.
-Children are no different.
-Asking your child where they feel their anxiety can help them better understand their emotions.
-Ask for details – what shape is it?
+We often experience anxious emotions in our bodies, like that uncomfortable feeling in your stomach lurching just before a big presentation.
+Children and young people are no different.
+Asking your child to point to where they feel their anxiety can help them to understand their emotions.
+It can also help to ask questions like what shape is it?
 What colour?
 Is it spiky or smooth?
-Encourage your child to ‘draw’ their anxiety.
+You could even encourage your child to ‘draw’ their anxiety.

 3. Don’t dismiss their worries

-Whilst some of their worries might seem silly to you, especially if you have your own worries, it is really important not to trivialise your child’s fears.
-Saying things like ‘I can hear how worrying this is to you’ allows them to feel heard and not judged.
-This will make them more comfortable opening up to you.
+Many parents are struggling with their own worries, particularly during the pandemic.
+Your child’s worries may seem minor in comparison, but it’s important not to trivialise your child’s fears.
+Even if their worries seem ‘silly’ or disproportionate to you, they can feel overwhelming for a child.
+Saying things like, “I can hear how worrying this is to you,” allows them to feel heard and not judged.
+This will make them more comfortable in opening up to you.

 5. List their worries

-Sit down with your child to write a list of things that worry them, however small, remember – DON’T judge.
+Sit down with your child or young person to write down or draw a list of the things that worry them, however small they might be.
+Just remember not to judge.
 Come back a day or week later and see if any of those worries have come true.
-The likelihood is they haven’t and even if they have, the consequences were probably not that bad.
+The likelihood is they haven’t and even if they have, the consequences were probably manageable.

 6. Seek help

-Whilst there is lots you can do to help your child and hopefully they will grow out of their fears, anxiety, if untreated, can stay with a child into adulthood.
-It can prevent children from enjoying life to the full, even prevent them from attending school or making friends.
-Professional help from a child psychiatrist or psychologist can be incredibly useful in helping your child recover.
+There are lots of strategies that can help your child, and some young people may grow out of their fears.
+However, if anxiety goes untreated, it can stay with a young person as they transition into adulthood.
+Anxiety can prevent them from enjoying life to the full and may even prevent them from attending school or making friends.
+Professional help from a child psychiatrist or psychologist can be incredibly useful in helping your child to manage and overcome their anxiety.
 Treatment options differ for each child so getting a thorough assessment is the first important step.